Question time

-In practice, the questions asked in question time are often pre-arranged by the organisers of each party, although the questions are usually without notice.
+In practice, the questions asked in question time are sometimes pre-arranged by party leaders, although questions are usually without notice.
 Questions from government backbenchers are either intended to allow the Minister to discuss the virtues of government policy, or to attack the opposition.
+Question time is often widely broadcast on national radio and television, making it one of the main opportunities for MPs (particularly in the opposition) to get their views across to the public.